 The nightlife in certain areas of Florida rivals that of any region in the world.
 Subsequently, citizens of the state’s metropolitan areas have seen a dramatic rise in illegal drug trafficking in recent years.
 Areas like Jacksonville, Tampa, Orlando, Miami and other areas heavily laden with bars and nightclubs have seen the most dramatic shift.
 These drugs include, but are not limited to:

-Though not as preferred as ecstasy, GHB and LSD have reached frightening heights of popularity in the Florida club scene, and are a steadily growing threat to Florida’s urban citizenry.
+Though not as preferred as molly, GHB and LSD have reached frightening heights of popularity in the Florida club scene, and are a steadily growing threat to Florida’s urban citizenry.

 The prescription drug-abuse market in Florida has escalated to a critical point.
 It is a threat to teenagers, pain medication recipients, the elderly and the middle-aged, just to name a few.
 With oxycodone derivatives being the most commonly abused example, other drugs like hydrocodone and benzodiazepines pose a threat if not prescribed and ingested according to proper medical guidelines.
 The biggest offenders of illegal prescription drug distribution tend to be adolescents and teens from the suburbs.
 They have a captive consumer base within their schools and social circles, and often steal the medication from those who really need it to either sell the drugs, or abuse themselves.